fabianlischka/InfoSec101/p1-InfoSec101.md

     - If your mobile phone is connected, your cell phone provider knows where it is (even if it's not a smart phone)
     - If your mobile phone is a smart phone, your phone knows where it is (and can record/share it)
     - If you're meeting an important source, consider leaving your phone at home
+    - Also see [The Problem with Mobile Phones](https://ssd.eff.org/en/module/problem-mobile-phones) in the EFF Surveillance Self Defense Guide
 - If you give someone information, you might reveal more than you thought:
     - Your phone number, email can be googled: what to they reveal?
     - Reverse Image Search sites such as [TinEye](http://tineye.com) or [Google](http://www.google.com/insidesearch/features/images/searchbyimage.html) allow someone to see whether a picture appears elsewhere on the net, eg Facebook, LinkedIn, Twitter, or your employer's website